When it’s too cold for gloves (generally around 10 degrees Fahrenheit), finding the best winter mittens is crucial to enjoying wintertime activity.

 Designed for mountaineering and high-elevation adventure, these mittens prove warm even in the coldest conditions.
 The leather palm provides plenty of grip, and the three-panel thumb construction allows for even better dexterity to grab gear.
 We like the longer cuff for its all-around sturdy construction, keeping snow from sneaking in.

-Warm enough to wear without liners, we liked these mitts ($69) for both casual and performance winter adventures.
+Warm enough to wear without liners, we liked the Patagonia Nano Puff Mitts ($69) for both casual and performance winter adventures.
 Reviewers note they’ve worn them hiking, biking, walking, skiing, winter running, and more.
 We found that they fit true to size, but some reviewers claim they are on the roomier side (conveniently leaving more room for liners if needed).
 At 3.4 ounces, you’re getting lots of warmth for a pretty low weight.

 The mittens contain 100 g of insulation with a brushed tricot lining, and the exterior has a DWR treatment to combat the wetter elements.
 And new for 2020, Patagonia is transitioning these mitts from PrimaLoft Gold Insulation Eco polyester to PrimaLoft’s 100% recycled polyester P.U.R.E. insulation.

-At $45, for less than half the cost of the Black Diamond Mercury Mitts, you can get these cozy Dirt Bag Mitts to keep your hands warm.
-You could call these mitts basic, but they do the job — the water-resistant, all-leather exterior shell kept our hands warm winter camping and skiing.
+At $45, for less than half the cost of the Black Diamond Mercury Mitts (our overall winner), you can get these cozy Dirt Bag Mitts to keep your hands warm.
+You could call these mitts basic, but they do the job — the water-resistant, all-leather exterior shell kept our hands warm while winter camping and skiing.
 The gloves are finished with a 100g fleece lining and knitted cuff for that extra coziness factor.

 Warm, soft, true to size, and a great price point — the Hestra Moon Mittens ($80) have proven very popular in recent years.